Mar 14, 2026• ATS

 Context Analysis, Not Just Keyword Counting

-Modern ATS platforms — especially enterprise systems — don't just count keywords.
+Modern ATS platforms (enterprise systems especially) don't just count keywords.
 They evaluate placement and context.
 "Python" listed once in a skills section carries less weight than "Python" embedded in three quantified bullet points across your work history.

-A 2026-grade checker understands this.
-It tells you not just what's missing, but where and how to place it for maximum impact.
+The better tools account for this.
+They tell you not just what's missing, but where and how to place it for maximum impact.

 Achievement and Bullet Quality Scoring

 Weak bullet points hurt you twice: once with the ATS (passive verbs don't score well) and once with the hiring manager who reads it after.
 The best checkers evaluate every bullet.
-They flag "responsible for" language, missing metrics, and vague outcomes — and push you to write bullets that both systems rate as high-impact.
+They flag "responsible for" language, missing metrics, and vague outcomes, pushing you to write bullets that both systems rate as high-impact.

 Prioritized Fixes, Not a Dump of 50 Suggestions

 Some tools surface 60 suggestions and call it analysis.
 The best ones rank them.
-Fix the critical parsing error first.
-Then add the three missing hard skills.
-Then sharpen the bullet points.
+Fix the parsing error first, then the missing hard skills, then sharpen the bullets.
 A prioritized action list is worth ten times a raw score with no direction.

 ResuFluent vs Jobscan vs Resume Worded vs Others (Comparison Table)